Reachability is in DynFO: Introduction

+Starting with work by Dong, Su, and Topor \cite{DongT92, DongS93} (with the name first-order incremental evaluation systems, FOIES) as well as Patnaik and Immerman \cite{PatnaikI97}, the power of first-order logic as an update mechanism has been studied over the last decades.
+In this line of work, the result of a query is updated by first-order formulas that have access to the current database and to an auxiliary database that may contain helpful information.
+The relations of the auxiliary database are updated by first-order formulas as well.
+Beyond the expressive equivalence with the relational algebra, first-order logic is also an interesting update language thanks to its correspondence to low level circuit-based complexity classes: queries maintainable by first-order updates can also be maintained by highly parallel algorithms.
+We refer to the class of queries that can be updated by first-order formulas under single tuple insertions and deletions by $\DynFO$ as introduced in \cite{PatnaikI97}.

-The Reachability query is of particular interest here, as it is one of the simplest queries that can not be expressed (statically) in first-order logic, but rather requires recursion.
-Actually, it is in a sense prototypical due to its correspondence to transitive closure logic.
-The question whether the Reachability query can be maintained by first-order update formulas has been considered as one of the central open questions in Dynamic Complexity.
-It has been studied for several restricted graph classes and variants of $\DynFO$ \cite{DattaHK14,DongS98,GradelS12,Hesse,PatnaikI97,ZeumeS15}.
-In this paper, we confirm the conjecture of Patnaik and Immerman \cite{PatnaikI97} that the Reachability query for general directed graphs is indeed in~\DynFO.
+The reachability query returns, for a given graph $G$, all pairs $(s,t)$ of nodes, for which there is a path from $s$ to $t$.
+When investigating the expressive power of \DynFO, the reachability query is of particular interest, since it is one of the simplest queries that can not be expressed (statically) in first-order logic, but rather requires recursion.
+Actually, it is in a sense prototypical due to its connection to transitive closure logic.
+The question whether the reachability query can be maintained by first-order update formulas has been considered as one of the central open questions in Dynamic Complexity.
+It has been studied for several restricted graph classes and variants of $\DynFO$ \cite{DattaHK14,DongS98,GraedelS12,Hesse03a,PatnaikI97,ZeumeS15}.
+In this article, we confirm the conjecture of Patnaik and Immerman \cite{PatnaikI97} that the reachability query for general directed graphs is indeed in~\DynFO.